bsridatta/Cone-Detection/README.md

   2) ##### Setup my the environment in ubuntu to make ros node
   		1) Had a lot of trouble with the setup.
 Thanks for the heads up about the ROS source and Py3
-    2) After trying yolov3,darknet, I decided darkflow was the best way
+    2) After trying [yolov3](https://github.com/bsridatta/kthfsdv-Perception-Interview/blob/master/Yolo.py) ,darknet, I decided darkflow was the best way

   3) ##### Detection without cones - Getting the basics right
       1) Object detection with darkflow.